 privacy practices.
 You may opt-out of email communications at any time by clicking on

 You'll soon start receiving the latest Mayo Clinic health information you requested in your inbox.

 Sorry something went wrong with your subscription

 Please, try again in a couple of minutes

 See more In-depth

 - Frequently asked questions.
-Pregnancy FAQ092.
-Having twins.
-American College of Obstetricians and Gynecologists. http://www.acog.org/~/media/For%20Patients/faq092.pdf?dmc=1&ts=20140514T1520249990.
-Accessed May 14, 2014.
+Having a baby after age 35: How aging affects fertility and pregnancy.
+American College of Obstetricians and Gynecologists. https://www.acog.org/Patients/FAQs/Having-a-Baby-After-Age-35.
+Accessed May 31, 2022.

 - Fretts RC.
-Effect of advanced age on fertility and pregnancy in women. http://www.uptodate.com/home.
-Accessed May 16, 2014.
+Effects of advanced maternal age on pregnancy. https://www.uptodate.com/contents/search.
+Accessed May 31, 2022.